solelychloe/solelychloe/README.md

 # Chloe
-Hi, I'm Chloe, a part-time web developer & translator.
+Hi.
+I'm Chloe, af ull-time translator, web developer as well as a software developer.

 I know JavaScript & Python.
-At the moment, interested in CSharp, learning TypeScript.
+At the moment, interested in CSharp & TypeScript.
-Occasionally tinkering with Discord API.
 Prefer to use RethinkDB and PostgreSQL.

 Currently a contributor & translator for [@jiktim](https://github.com/jiktim).

 If you wish to know more, visit [my website](https://solely.codes).

 # Contact
 You can contact me on Discord at Chloe#5409, on my [Twitter](https://twitter.com/solelychloe) (shitpost warning) or my [Steam](https://steamcommunity.com/id/solelychloe) profile.
+You can also find me in the [Destiny 2 Discord](https://discord.gg/d2) server.